 Fig. 1: Given a speech audio, our method can synthesize facial motion, head motion and drive a 3D Gaussian Splatting based head avatar.

-To mind the gap between the two sub-fields, we propose a learning framework named Learn2Talk, which can construct a better 3D talking face network by exploiting two expertise points from the field of 2D talking face.
-Firstly, inspired by the audio-video sync network, a 3D sync-lip expert model is devised for the pursuit of lip-sync between audio and 3D facial motion.
-Secondly, a teacher model selected from 2D talking face methods is used to guide the training of the audio-to-3D motions regression network to yield more 3D vertex accuracy.
+To mind the gap between the two sub-fields, we propose Learn2Talk, a learning framework that enhances 3D talking face network by integrating two key insights from the field of 2D talking face.
+Firstly, drawing inspiration from the audio-video sync network, we develop a 3D sync-lip expert model for the pursuit of lip-sync between audio and 3D facial motions.
+Secondly, we utilize a teacher model, carefully chosen from among 2D talking face methods, to guide the training of the audio-to-3D motions regression network, thereby increasing the accuracy of 3D vertex movements.

-Extensive experiments show the advantages of the proposed framework in terms of lip-sync, vertex accuracy and speech perception, compared with state-of-the-arts.
-Finally, we show two applications of the proposed framework: audio-visual speech recognition and speech-driven 3D Gaussian Splatting based avatar animation.
+Extensive experiments demonstrate the superiority of our proposed framework over state-of-the-art methods in terms of lip-sync, vertex accuracy and perceptual movements.
+Finally, we showcase two applications of our framework: audio-visual speech recognition and speech-driven 3D Gaussian Splatting-based avatar animation.

 Due to video compression, the online video contains some artifacts in lip-sync.
 For better audio-visual experience, please download the high definition video.